-Once you build the automation workflow, RPA Control center provides a way to allocate these tasks to “bots”.
+Once you build the automation workflow, the RPA Control center provides a way to allocate these tasks to “bots”.
 This is usually performed by administrators who select which tasks a machine should perform and on what schedule.

 The administrators allocate the tasks to make the most out of the bot licenses available and the machines (usually VMs) available.
-The best RPA tools allow for the assignment of tasks in such a manner to balance the various constraints like Infrastructure, Bots and Schedule.
+The best RPA tools allow for the assignment of tasks in such a manner to balance the various constraints like Infrastructure, Bots, and Schedule.

 Monitor and Control

 The Bots that are deployed in production need continuous monitoring and support.